 A second complication of septicemia is acute respiratory distress syndrome (ARDS), a life-threatening condition that prevents enough oxygen from reaching the lungs and blood.
 According to the National Institutes of Health, ARDS is fatal in about one-third of cases.
 It often results in some level of permanent lung damage.
 It can also damage the brain.
 This can very easily lead to problems with memory (NIH, 2012).

 To diagnose septicemia, your doctor will evaluate your symptoms and medical history before performing a physical examination to look for low blood pressure or body temperature.
 The doctor can also look for signs of conditions that often occur in conjunction with septicemia.
-According to the University of Maryland Medical Center, these conditions include pneumonia, meningitis, and cellulitis (UMMC, 2011).
+These conditions include pneumonia, meningitis, and cellulitis.

 Your doctor may perform cultures on urine, blood, and skin sore samples to confirm bacterial infection.